Radioactive Elements and Nuclear Chemistry

 Radioactive Decay

 Radioactive decay occurs when an unstable nucleus releases energy and particles to achieve a more stable configuration.
-There are various types of radioactive decay, including alpha decay, beta decay, and gamma decay.
+There are various types of radioactive decay, including alpha decay (emission of an alpha particle, 4He), beta decay (emission of a beta particle, an electron or positron), and gamma decay (emission of a gamma ray, high-energy photon).
+Each decay type alters the atomic number and/or mass number of the nucleus.

 Half-Life

 The half-life of a radioactive element is the time it takes for half of its nuclei to decay.
-Half-life is a characteristic property of each radioactive element.
+Half-life is a characteristic property of each radioactive element and is independent of the initial amount of the radioactive substance.

 Equipment and Techniques